How To Stay Warm This Winter:

 Whether you’re already a winter adventurer, or you’re someone who’d like to be but tend to find yourself pulled back in by the lure of cozy fireplaces, there’s something here for you to gain.
 Below are the best tips for staying warm for every activity, complete with links to the specific gear you need to do it properly.

 Trail Running & Exercise

-Use reflective heat gear: Instead of wearing a regular jacket that simply traps heat, opt for a ski jacket or snow pants with OmniHeat reflective liners.
+- Use reflective heat gear: Instead of wearing a regular jacket that simply traps heat, opt for a ski jacket or snow pants with Omni-Heat™ reflective linings.
 These work to reflect your own body heat back at you, keeping you much warmer and cozier.

-Don’t pinch pennies: Although it’s always nice to find a bargain, the mountain doesn’t care if you got a deal—and when you’re skiing and snowboarding, dressing wisely is extra important.
-If this means spending a little more on gear, it’s often worth it to make sure you have the warmest, most dependable jacket and pants.
+- Don’t pinch pennies: Although it’s always nice to find a bargain, the mountain doesn’t care if you got a deal—and when you’re skiing and snowboarding, dressing wisely is extra important.
+If this means spending a little more on gear, it’s often worth it to make sure you have the warmest and most dependable jacket and snow pants.

-Never underestimate the power of a scarf: Any bit of exposed skin is a chance for a chill.
-Scarves offer a simple, effective way to keep your neck cozy and add some extra warmth.
+- Never underestimate the power of a scarf: Any bit of exposed skin is a chance for a chill.
+Scarves and gaiters offer a simple, effective way to keep your neck cozy and add some extra warmth.

 - Stay away from cotton: There’s no faster way to feel miserable outside in the winter than by wearing cotton-based clothing.
 It’s a conduit for moisture-absorption and a recipe for cold, wet clothing.
 Aim for as much of your clothing as possible to be cotton-free, including t-shirts, sweatshirts, and pants.